dkobak/simclr-cifar10/README.md

 ## Comparison with the literature

-### ResNet18
+#### ResNet18

 * Chen & He (SimSiam paper https://arxiv.org/abs/2011.10566) report **91.1** (Figure D1).
 They use SGD with momentum, and we borrow their hyperparameters.
 Here is an unofficial repository implementing their methods: https://github.com/PatrickHua/SimSiam.
 It uses linear evaluation trained with data augmentations.
 * Evgenia Rusak from the Brendel lab got **91.5±.1** following the SimSiam paper hyperparameters (personal communucation).
 I do not know why her results are better.
 * Ermolov et al. (W-MSE paper https://arxiv.org/abs/2007.06346) report **91.8** linear accuracy (Table 1).
 They use Adam on frozen representations for evaluation.
 They also use Adam for SimCLR training, which I haven not see anywhere else.
 I tried using Adam with their hyperparameters and scheduler, and I got much worse results.
 I do not know why.
 They seem to be using a batch norm layer after the projection head; I do not know if it matters.
 Their repository is here: https://github.com/htdt/self-supervised.
 * Here is some repository https://github.com/p3i0t/SimCLR-CIFAR10 that claims 92.9 accuracy.
 It uses SGD with suboptimal hyperparameters (base learning rate 0.36, momentum 1e-6), and some weird implementation choices (like clipping cosine similarity to be non-negative, or accidentally ending up with base learning rate 0.36=0.6*0.6).
-I was unable to reproduce their results, and I do not trust the claimed 92.9 accuracy.
+I was unable to reproduce their results, and I do not trust them.

-### ResNet34
+#### ResNet34

 I am not aware of any reported results.

-### ResNet50
+#### ResNet50

+* Evgenia Rusak from the Brendel lab got **93.2±.1** following the SimSiam paper hyperparameters (personal communucation).
 * Chen et al. (SimCLR paper https://arxiv.org/abs/2002.05709) report **94.0** (Appendix B.9).
 They used a TensorFlow implementation and LARS for optimization.
 AFAIK nobody has been able to reproduce that number.
-* Evgenia Rusak from the Brendel lab got **93.2±.1** following the SimSiam paper hyperparameters (personal communucation).